Skip to main content

 Some departments and programs host their own orientation.
 Contact your department for more information.

-The University of California San Diego is committed to maintaining an environment in which all of us can thrive in a community that is free of discrimination and harassment, including sexual harassment and sexual violence.
+The University of California, San Diego is committed to maintaining an environment where our community thrives, free of discrimination and harassment, including sexual harassment and sexual violence.
 Federal and state law, as well as University policy, require that all new and returning students receive education about discrimination and harassment prevention once per Academic Year.
+In addition, as a condition of enrollment, all currently enrolled UC students must take the Discourse and Free Expression training.

-The SHAPE training provides education for all students on content covered by the UC Policies on Sexual Violence and Sexual Harassment and Anti-Discrimination.
-SHAPE uses Canvas to deliver an online program that introduces students to our student community, educational environment and behavioral expectations at UC San Diego.
-Students will be required to take the SHAPE training per the deadlines and information contained below.
+1) The SHAPE training provides education for all students on content covered by the UC Policies on Sexual Violence and Sexual Harassment and Anti-Discrimination.
+The program introduces students to our student community, educational environment, and behavioral expectations at UC San Diego.
 Students help to shape this community, and we hope that all members of the community take a proactive role in creating a welcoming campus environment for everyone.
+New students must log into Canvas to complete this training.
 More information can be found here

 Non Discrimination Statement: In accordance with applicable Federal and State law and University policy, the University of California does not discriminate, or grant preferences, on the basis of race, color, national origin, religion, sex, disability, and/or other protected categories.
 More information about Proposition 209 can be found here.
 More information about the University of California Anti-Discrimination Policy can be found here.